redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 We pass an optional first argument to `scenario()` which is the named scenario to use, instead of the default of "standard."

-We were able to use the `id` of the post that we created in our fixture because the fixtures contain the actual database data after being inserted, not just the few fields we defined in the fixture itself.
+We were able to use the `id` of the post that we created in our scenario because the scenarios contain the actual database data after being inserted, not just the few fields we defined in the scenario itself.
 In addition to `id` we could access `createdAt` which is defaulted to `now()` in the database.

 We'll test that all the fields we give to the `createComment()` function are actually created in the database, and for good measure just make sure that `createdAt` is set to a non-null value.
 We could test that the actual timestamp is correct, but that involves freezing the Javascript Date object so that no matter how long the test takes, you can still compare the value to `new Date` which is right *now*, down to the millisecond.
 While possible, it's beyond the scope of our easy, breezy tutorial since it gets [very gnarly](https://codewithhugo.com/mocking-the-current-date-in-jest-tests/)!